Updated: 2 February 2021

 - If you are currently employed, have been “stood down” or you can be re-hired, ask your employer to register for the new JobKeeper Payment

-- From 4 January 2021 to 28 March 2021 the JobKeeper payment will remain tiered but will reduce again – $1,000 per fortnight if you work more than 20 hours per week and $650 per fortnight if you work less than 20 hours per week
+- From 4 January 2021 to 28 March 2021 the JobKeeper payment will be reduced to $1,000 per fortnight if you work more than 20 hours per week and $650 per fortnight if you work less than 20 hours per week

 - To get the JobKeeker Payment your employer must register with the ATO and your employer will need to qualify

 - If you have already registered for the JobSeeker Payment, ask your employer to register for JobKeeper as well.
 CentreLink and the ATO will figure out which payment to give you